 I believe that this whole area of the relativizing of truth lies at the heart of much that is happening in the world today and will be a key area in the inevitable total breakdown of this civilisation and aeon, which is happening already before our eyes.
 This is why it is so important to take a stand for truth today.
 (Not that it needs any champions, for it exists with or without our help).
 But to be a witness to truth in this world is what marks us out as being on the side of Light rather than darkness.

-[Extracted from my upcoming book, “Narrow Gate ~ Pathway Strait: The Road I have Chosen”, which contains more than 100,000 words in nearly 300 pages and will be available free of charge sometime in August]
+[Extracted from my book, “Narrow Gate ~ Pathway Strait: The Road I have Chosen”, which contains more than 200,000 words in over 600 pages and is available free of charge from https://narrowgate-pathwaystrait.com ]

 © Alan Morrison, 2018